kyrakraft/earth-day-ml-challenge/README.md

 HackerEarth Machine Learning Challenge: Earth Day
 # Carbon Footprint Prediction Model

-This project was created for an online machine learning competition focused on predicting individual household carbon footprints using data and engineered features that reflect lifestyle, energy behavior, and housing-related characteristics.
-My solution, which placed 17th out of 1000+ participants with an R<sup>2</sup> score of .8830826, uses a stacked ensemble with XGBoost, Ridge Regression, and SVR as base models, and an XGBoost meta-model.
-The approach involved exploratory data analysis, data preprocessing, feature engineering, base model tuning using Optuna, and final prediction using the meta-model trained on out-of-fold predictions.
+This project was developed for an online machine learning competition to predict individual household carbon footprints using features capturing lifestyle, energy usage, and housing characteristics.
+My solution ranked 17th out of 600+ participants (top 3%) with an R<sup>2</sup> score of .883082.
+I used a stacked ensemble with XGBoost, Ridge Regression, and SVR as base models, and an XGBoost meta-model.
+The pipeline included exploratory data analysis, preprocessing, feature engineering, base model tuning with Optuna, and final prediction using out-of-fold meta-model training.

 ## EDA:
 For exploratory analysis, histograms and boxplots were used to visualize the spread of continuous variables, assess skewness, identify outliers, etc. This, combined with a table of descriptive